 The calendar will show you upcoming events in a week, month or year view.

-The impact tab in Control Center gives you access to a graph view of the Aggregate Event Impact feature.
+The Impact tab in Control Center gives you access to a graph view of the Daily Event Impact feature.
 Choose the location, rank type, event status, and date range to view the total impact of all events by day for the selected time period.
 This shows you the total impact of all events per day for the given location in the selected time period.

 Click on a figure in the table and it will take you to a list of events on that day for the given category.